Which difficulty level should I choose for my pet?

 Level 3 (Advanced)

-- Move up to a more advanced & challenging puzzle.
+- When your pet has mastered level 2 puzzles, move up to a more advanced & challenging puzzle.

 - Generally there are no removable parts which really increases the challenge.